rqpt/example-app/README.md

 Thanks for considering me for the position!

-Below are some setup instructions, in case you want to setup the project yourself, else there are some screenshots that should give you the gist of things.
+Below are some setup instructions, in case you want to setup the project yourself, a demo site that might or might not be up at the time you're reading this, else some screenshots that should give you the gist of things.

 Please note, I got stuck with the CSRF and XSS requirements.
 It's probably something simple I'm overlooking, but I've commented out those implementations for now.